republik/plattform/packages/styleguide/src/components/Editor/docs.md

   ...
   | 'carouselContainer'
 ```
-*Yes, we are aware that there is duplication in here.*
+*Yes, there is some duplication.
+No, there is no way around that.*

 For 2. we go back to our `/carousel` config folder.
 Let's specify the required configuration in `carousel/container.tsx`.
 No, this file doesn't exist yet.
 Yes, you should go ahead and create it.
 Here is what to put in it: